If you’ve ever dreamed of attending a small and quaint liberal arts college in the Northwestern US, read on to find out how to get into Reed College.

 Students with an aptitude for further research and discovery in life sciences, arts, and humanities have a strong opportunity at this elite and prestigious institution.

-Reed students can earn a bachelor of arts degree in 40 different programs.
+Reed students can earn a bachelor of arts degree in almost 40 different programs.
 A core curriculum feature is full-year humanities courses encouraging students to learn various topics.
 All students must eventually complete a senior thesis to cement their learning further.

 Life at Reed is very open and inclusive.
 Once accepted, the absence of fraternities and sororities encourages all students to socialize and engage with each other.
 To create a more communal environment, students can spend time and get to know each other in the house groupings of the residences.